Litecoin is not only the silver to Bitcoin’s golden status, it is a major altcoins and the 20th largest digital asset by market capitalization.

 Litecoin, through this partnership, has for the last three years been able to tap into a new market.
 It exposes the coin to in-game branding and advertising at the team’s stadium.
 Additionally, it’s included as an option of payment on the team’s online properties and digital content.

-In late March 2021, PayPal announced the launch of its CRYPTO CHECKOUT SERVICE.
+In March 2021, PayPal announced the launch of its CRYPTO CHECKOUT SERVICE.
 The primary purpose for this service is to allow customers in the United States to use cryptocurrency holdings to pay for goods and services.

 Among other cryptocurrencies, Litecoin was mentioned as a payment option which can help users pay for products on more than 29 million merchants on PayPal.
 Aside from this, Litecoin can be bought and sold on PayPal.